subratpp/mec_alloc_rl/README.md

 ### Paper:
 S. P. Panda, A. Banerjee and A. Bhattacharya, "User Allocation in Mobile Edge Computing: A Deep Reinforcement Learning Approach," 2021 IEEE International Conference on Web Services (ICWS), 2021, pp. 447-458, doi: 10.1109/ICWS53863.2021.00064.

-> This is the code for our paper ["User Allocation in Mobile Edge Computing: A Reinforcement Learning Approach"](https://ieeexplore.ieee.org/document/9590334).
+> This is the code for our paper ["User Allocation in Mobile Edge Computing: A Deep Reinforcement Learning Approach"](https://ieeexplore.ieee.org/document/9590334).